visit-dav/visit/src/doc/cli_manual/functions.rst

   GetEngineList(flag) -> tuple of tuples of strings

-flag (optional) : type
+flag : integer
     If flag is a non-zero integer then the function returns a tuple of tuples with information about simulations.

-return value : integer
+return type : tuple of strings
     GetEngineList returns a tuple of strings that contain the names of the computers on which compute engines are running.
 If flag is a non-zero integer argument then the function returns a tuple of tuples where each